Artist's rendition of the Impreza GP7 in sportsman livery

 No one upgrade or modification is the silver bullet.
 When tuning, we amplify strengths and

 offset platform weaknesses.
-We must take into consideration the whole car.
+We must take into consideration the whole vehicle.

 In the following pages, we cover the